egoldman15/The-App-Checker-App/README.md

 - [Team names](https://en.wikipedia.org/wiki/List_of_college_team_nicknames_in_the_United_States)
 - The Wikipedia articles were used as lists and most of the information came from each college's page.

+## The Application
+The App Checker App runs on a flask server.
+To run, install the modules in requirements.txt and follow the instructions for [installing redislite](https://github.com/yahoo/redislite).
+The application in the repo is the same as the one running on the full site, but without the styling.

 ## Repos Used
  - [typeahead.js](https://github.com/twitter/typeahead.js/)